wbhob/learn-compilers/README.md

 This is equivalent to the sequence `2, 1, 1, 2, 2, 1`.

 By combining these operators, you can create more complex sequences.
-For example:

 ```
 (3x2, 1)x2, 1x2, 2